KarolinaSzczech/Manual_tester_Portfolio/README.md

 # About me #

 My name is Karolina.
 I am a communicative person with an optimistic attitude to new tasks.
 I want to start my career as a software tester.
-I am looking for a company that will give me a chance to learn and develop myself.

 Previously, I worked as a bailiff assessor and senior office worker at the Social Insurance Institution (ZUS).
 As a bailiff assessor, I was exposed to a lot of stress and social criticism.
 On the other hand, now I can work under pressure and with difficult clients.
 Working for the bailiff required high personal culture and self-discipline from me.
 I focused on timeliness and quality of tasks.

 I have been observing digitization in various areas of life for some time.
 I became interested in the topic of testing and application quality.
 I read the book "Podróż przez świat testowania(Fun with bugs)" and decided to give it a try.
 I tested apps and websites that I use every day.
 I managed to find a few bugs and see places that could be improved.
 While working at ZUS, I had the opportunity to report bugs in the applications I use.
 I think it's a good start and I'm looking for a place where my skills will be useful.